loltgt/appe/src/appe/docs/_Source-and-Tools.md

 ## Electron (as an alternate execution)

-To allow **appe** to work in the extreme cases in which the browser or the system do not allow direct execution, [Electron](https://github.com/electron/electron) is used, you can use the strategy that suits your needs.
+To permits **appe** to run in the extreme cases in which the browser or the system do not allow direct execution, [Electron](https://github.com/electron/electron) is used, you can use the strategy that suits your needs.

 The package configuration and the necessary dependencies are provided by [Electron Forge](https://github.com/electron-userland/electron-forge), to install it `npm install -g electron-forge
 `.

-After installing the necessary dependencies from the [src/electron](https://github.com/loltgt/appe/blob/master/src/electron) folder with the `electron-forge start electron` command, it is possible to create distribution packages for operating systems with the `electron-forge package` command.
+After installing the necessary dependencies from the "[src/electron](https://github.com/loltgt/appe/blob/master/src/electron)" folder with the `electron-forge start electron` command, it is possible to create distribution packages for operating systems with the `electron-forge package` command.

 All informations are available on the website [https://electronforge.io](https://electronforge.io).